datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 18 - 1B|pointer to child for ending 110|
 1C - 1F|pointer to child for ending 111|

-In any of the cell or pointer positions we can have `NONE`, meaning that such a child (or block of children) does not exist.
+In any of the cell or pointer positions we can have `NONE`, meaning that such a child (or cell of children) does not exist.
 At minimum, a split node occupies 3 cells (one leading, one mid and one end), and at maximum &mdash;
 `1 + 4 + 4*8 = 37` cells i.e. `1184` bytes.
 If we could allocate contiguous arrays, a full split node would use `1024`
 bytes, thus this splitting can add ~15% overhead.
-However, real data often has additional structure that this can make use of to avoid creating some of the blocks, e.g. if the trie encodes US-ASCII or UTF-encoded strings where some character ranges are not allowed at all, and others are prevalent.
-Another benefit is that to change a transition while preserving the previous state of the node for concurrent readers we have to only copy three blocks and not the entire range of children (applications of this will be given in the [Mutation](#mutation) section).
+However, real data often has additional structure that this can make use of to avoid creating some of the cells, e.g. if the trie encodes US-ASCII or UTF-encoded strings where some character ranges are not allowed at all, and others are prevalent.
+Another benefit is that to change a transition while preserving the previous state of the node for concurrent readers we have to only copy three cells and not the entire range of children (applications of this will be given in the [Mutation](#mutation) section).

 As an example, suppose we need to add a `0x51` `Q` transition to `0x455` to the 6-children sparse node from the previous